AI

 The “we can customize it” argument assumes you have both the expertise and the time to do meaningful customization.
 Most teams don’t.
 They end up running the model exactly as released, just with more operational overhead.

 Calculate your expected API volume honestly.
 Token-based pricing from vendors is public, and multi-model routing can cut inference costs by up to 85% by directing simple tasks to cheaper models.
 Compare that to the all-in cost of infrastructure, staffing, and maintenance.
-Include the cost of downtime.
+Include the cost of downtime in that calculation.

 Look at your compliance requirements.
 If you need SOC 2, HIPAA, or similar certifications, proprietary vendors have already done that work.
 71% of tech teams choose off-the-shelf solutions to accelerate time-to-value, and compliance is a big reason why.

 Evaluate your risk tolerance.
-With only 5-20% of AI pilots resulting in high-impact enterprise deployments, do you want to bet on a complex implementation?
-Or do you want to reduce variables?
+With more than 80% of AI projects failing according to RAND Corporation research, do you want to bet on a complex implementation?
+Or reduce the variables?

 Consider timeline.
 Proprietary platforms deploy in days.
 Open source deployments take weeks to months.
-If you’re trying to prove value quickly, speed matters.
+If you’re trying to prove value quickly, speed matters more than you might think.

 For most 50-500 person companies, the math points to proprietary solutions for initial deployments.
 You can always move to open source later if volume justifies it.
 The reverse migration is harder.

-Start simple.
-Get AI working.
+Get AI working first.
 Prove value.
-Then optimize costs if needed.
+Then optimize costs if the numbers actually warrant it.

-The debate between open source vs proprietary llm platforms matters less than whether your AI actually works.
-Focus on that first.
+The debate between open source and proprietary LLM platforms matters less than whether your AI delivers results.
+That question deserves your attention before anything else.

 About the Author